-What do we do?Our lab builds the bridge between Big Data Analysis and Biomedical Research.
-We develop novel Data Mining Algorithms to detect patterns and statistical dependencies in large datasets from the fields of biology and medicine.
-Our major goals are twofold: 1) to enable the automatic generation of new knowledge from Big Data through Machine Learning, and 2) to gain an understanding of the relationship between Biological Systems and their molecular properties.
-Such an understanding is of fundamental importance for Personalized Medicine, which tailors medical treatment to the molecular properties of a person.
+What do we do?Our lab acts as the bridge between big data analysis and biomedical research.
+We develop novel data mining algorithms to detect patterns and statistical dependencies in large datasets from the fields of biology and medicine.
+Our major goals are twofold: 1) to enable the automatic generation of new knowledge from big data through machine learning, and 2) to gain an understanding of the relationship between biological systems and their molecular properties.
+Such an understanding is of fundamental importance for personalized medicine, which tailors medical treatment to the molecular properties of a person.

 - Grimm D et al. easyGWAS: A Cloud-based Platform for Comparing the Results of Genome-wide Association Studies.
 Plant Cell 2017; 29(1):5

 - Llinares-Lopez F et al. Genome-wide genetic heterogeneity discovery with categorical covariates.
 Bioinformatics 2017; 33 (12):1820